turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 ### Testing Setup

-There is no boilerplate for testing in the starter-kit repo.
-You will need to set up all of the tests yourself.
-Although, if you have run `npm install` in the setup instructions, then the tooling you need to start testing is already installed (`mocha` and `chai`).
+There is some boilerplate for testing in the starter-kit repo.
+You will need to set up the rest of the tests yourself.
+If you have run `npm install` in the setup instructions, then the tooling you need to start testing is already installed (`mocha` and `chai`).
 Refer to the testing lesson from week 1 as a guide to get started as well as the [mocha](https://mochajs.org/){:target='blank'} and [chai](https://www.chaijs.com/){:target='blank'} documentation pages.

 ## Project Iterations